AMakelberge/PhysTeachNew/README.md

     - [ ] Excel
     - [ ] PDF

+- [ ] Fix the energy bars so energy is actually correct

+- [ ] Make the page look nice with proper css

 - [X] ~~*Add ability to click and drag the pendulum and move it around*~~ [2024-01-29]
     - https://www.youtube.com/watch?v=7PYvx8u_9Sk
     - [X] ~~*Fix the angles*~~ [2024-01-29]